Google Cloud Storage

 Prefix

-The prefix of the outgoing file.
+Enter a static prefix for the outgoing file.

 Suffix

-The suffix of the outgoing file.
+Enter a static suffix for the outgoing file.

 Click Save to complete the process.